chayapat09/TemCapital/README.md

 ```

+TODO :
-For prices , We will implament price feed that run with python code one code can output multiple price outputs. and each symbol can subscribe feeds.
+- For prices , We will implament price feed that run with python code one code can output multiple price outputs. and each symbol can subscribe feeds.
 Historical Prices feed also mandatory
+- Quarterly Financial Statement from given data